mohamedrafatfcih/Swift_DS_Algo/CommonNonPremitiveDS/README.md

                 - Pre-Order  -> i.e. (parent, left, right)
                 - In-Order -> i.e. (left, parent, right)
                 - Post-Order -> i.e. (left, right, node)

+        - Binary Search Tree (BST):
+            -  Notes:
+                - It is a binary tree.
+                - always any node is greater than its left child and less than its right child.
+                - Insertion, search and deletion complexity in most cases is O(log n).
+                - If all nodes values have some ascending/descending order the BST may end up with a linear structure like Linked List DS.
+So, the tree operations complexity will be O(n). (worst senario).

+            - Example Case:-
+                - Assume you have already decided to store your data in a tree DS and you want to reduce the search time and keep the data in a sorted manner.
+So, BST is a good tree variant for such case.
+(But, consider the worst case).

         - Red-Black Tree
         - R Tree